jillesca/DEVWKS-2551/README.md

 This exercise was developed using the official NSO container.
 The [compose file](docker-compose.yml) used for development is kept for reference and is not part of the workshop.

+However the [build_workshop script](build_workshop.sh#L37) only copies the router package correctly in the NSO Playground.
+If you are working with the container locally, you need to copy the router package manually.

 ### Useful commands

 Access netsim cli device.